CarlssonOscar/battleship/Readme.md

 ## Storing hits and misses

-The board stores hits and misses on the board.
+The board stores hits and misses.

 ![](assets/images/game-board.jpg)